 My favorite thing that we did in all of the time we were in Amsterdam, was just ride through the streets and explore.
 The streets and architecture are so gorgeous… there is no better way to really see the city.

-Narrow canals and trendy streets lined with Dutch houses, cool pubs and delicious restaurants make Jordaan the most gorgeous and most popular districts in Amsterdam.
+Narrow canals and trendy streets lined with Dutch houses, cool pubs and delicious restaurants make the Jordaan District the most gorgeous and most popular districts in Amsterdam.

 This is located right in front of the Rijksmuseum (right next to the Van Gough Museum).
 Be SURE to go super early in the morning, or you’ll end up with a picture like I took above-full of tourists!

-The Van Gogh Museum is an art museum dedicated to the works of Vincent van Gogh.
+The Van Gough Museum is an art museum dedicated to the works of Vincent van Gogh.
 The museum does an incredible job of telling his life story as you ascend through each level of stairs.
 Get tickets before to avoid waiting in line.
+Cost per entry is 17 Euros per ticket.

 Red Light District: